Lakerda: History

+Lakerda was also a dish in Byzantine cuisine, being widely served in tavernes.

 Preparation

 Steaks of bonito are boned, soaked in brine, then salted and weighted for about a week.
 They are then ready to eat, or may be stored in olive oil.
 Sometimes large mackerel or small tuna are used instead of bonito.

 Serving

 In Greece, lakerda is usually served as a mezze, with sliced onion.
 Lemon juice and olive oil are common but criticized accompaniments.
 In Turkey, it is usually served as mezze, with sliced red onion, olive oil and black pepper.
 It is generally accompanied with rakı.